turesheim/eclipse-timekeeper/README.md

 Whenever a task is *activated* in Mylyn it will automatically show up in the **Workweek** view with a bold label, and the amount of time the task is active will be tracked.
 When the task is *deactivated* the active time is added to the total for the task on the particular day.
 It is also possible to manually edit the time by clicking into the cell.
 If a number is typed, such as *45*, it will be translated into minutes and show up as *0:45*.
 If a decimal number is entered, for example *1.5*, it will be translated to *1:30*.
 The decimal separator can be either "," or ".".

 If a task is active when Eclipse is closed you will be asked whether or not to add the duration in between when Eclipse is started again.
-If you answer **Yes** the time will be added to the total for the starting date.
+If you answer **OK** the time will be added to the total for the starting date.
 If you answer **Cancel** no time is added.

 The context menu and toolbar buttons can be used to browse back and forward by one week.
 The current locale is used to determine week numbers.
 Left of the navigation buttons there is a button for copying the workweek in HTML format to the clipboard.